apoorvsaini/bingo/README.md

 ## Approach

-Frontend uses *React and redux*.
+Frontend uses *React and Redux*.

-Backend uses *Node.js, with express and Socket.io (to run Ball/number drawing service and broadcast new ball/number to the clients)*.
+Backend uses *Node.js, with Express and Socket.io (to run Ball/number drawing service and broadcast new ball/number to the clients)*.

 ### Structure